hashicorp/vault/website/source/api/system/replication-dr.html.md

 ## Promote DR Secondary

-This endpoint promotes the dr secondary cluster to dr primary.
+This endpoint promotes the DR secondary cluster to DR primary.
 For data safety and security reasons, new secondary tokens will need to be issued to other secondaries, and there should never be more than one primary at a time.

 If the DR secondary's primary cluster is also in a performace replication set, the DR secondary will be promoted into that replication set.
-Care should be taken when promoting to ensure multiple performance primary clusters are not activate.
+Care should be taken when promoting to ensure multiple performance primary clusters are not activate at the same time.

 If the DR secondary's primary cluster is a performance secondary, the promoted cluster will attempt to connect to the performance primary cluster using the